microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 ## Introduction

-Suppose you are a wildlife researcher who is studying the diversity of wildlife in the African Savannah.
-You have millions of images captured by camera traps and all the image data store in json metadata files.
+Suppose you are a wildlife researcher who is studying the diversity of wildlife in the African Savannah and have millions of images captured by camera traps to work with.
 How do you make sense of all this data?
 How do you build a data analytics solution that can handle large-scale and complex data sets?

-This workshop will walk you through the process of building an end-to-end data analytics solution thats can help you answer these questions using Microsoft fabric.
+This workshop will walk you through the process of building an end-to-end data analytics solution that can help you answer these questions using Microsoft fabric.
 Microsoft Fabric is a unified data platform that offers a comprehensive suit of services such as data science, data engineering, real-time analytics, and business intelligence.

 You will learn how to:
 - Load data into Microsoft Fabric using Data Factory pipelines.